 As a portfolio manager of funds domiciled in the EU, DCP Client Partner AG (DCP) is obliged to implement the applicable EU laws and regulations on sustainability in the financial sector, including Regulation (EU) 2019/2088 of the European Parliament and of the Council of November 27, 2019 on sustainability-related disclosures in the financial services sector.

 This EU Sustainable Finance Disclosure Regulation (SFDR) is a regulation to increase transparency and promote sustainable investments.
-The SFDR requires companies to disclose information about sustainability risks and impacts across products and services, as well as their policies and processes for managing these risks.
+The SFDR requires information on sustainability risks and impacts to be disclosed about products and services, as well as their policies and processes for managing these risks.
 The SFDR also creates a framework for the classification of sustainable investments and requires that products marketed as sustainable meet certain criteria.

 What does the sustainability concept of DCP Client Partner AG look like?

-DCP pursues an integrative ESG approach, taking sustainability risks into account, which is based on the principle of responsible investing and the principles of the UN Global Compact Program.
-The United Nations Global Compact Program is the world's largest corporate initiative for sustainability.
-DCP is one of the very few Swiss financial companies that has already joined this program as an active member.
+DCP pursues an integrative ESG approach, taking sustainability risks into account, which is based on the principle of responsible investment and the principles of the UN Global Compact Program.
+The United Nations Global Compact Program is the world’s largest corporate sustainability initiative.
+DCP is one of the very few Swiss financial companies to have already joined this program as an active member.

-With its approach at company level, DCP strives to achieve improvements in the areas of environmental issues such as climate change and water usage, social issues like diversity and occupational health and safety, as well as governance topics such as shareholder rights and corruption.
+With its approach at company level, DCP aims to achieve improvements in the areas of environmental issues such as climate change and water use, social issues such as diversity and occupational health and safety, and governance issues such as shareholder rights and corruption.

-In order to constantly spur itself on, DCP publishes an annual progress report on the website of the UN Global Compact program: https://unglobalcompact.org
+DCP publishes an annual progress report on the website of the UN Global Compact program in order to constantly spur itself on: https://unglobalcompact.org

 2.1.
 General consideration

-In order to limit sustainability risks, DCP attempts to identify and, where possible, exclude investments in companies that have an increased risk potential.
-With specific exclusion criteria or considering best-in-class ESG ratings, DCP is able to align investment decisions with environmental, social or company-related values.
+To limit sustainability risks, DCP attempts to identify and, where possible, exclude investments in companies that have an increased risk potential.
+With specific exclusion criteria or by taking into account best-in-class ESG ratings, DCP is able to base investment decisions on environmental, social or company-related values.
 For this purpose, DCP generally uses valuation methods recognized in the market.
-The identification of suitable investments to limit sustainability risks involves utilizing data from recognized rating agencies for investment decisions or applying actual exclusion criteria.
-DCP’s engagement policy is characterized by the absence of shareholder rights being exercised, no participation in corporate governance, and no related publications on the fulfillment of engagement duties.
+The identification of suitable investments to limit sustainability risks consists, among other things, of using data from recognized rating agencies for investment decisions or applying actual exclusion criteria.
+DCP’s participation policy is characterized by the fact that no shareholder rights are exercised, no participation rights are exercised and no corresponding publications are made on the implementation of participation obligations.

 Article 8 aims to ensure that financial products and services offered to investors are consistent with the sustainability objectives of the SFDR and are marketed in a way that is transparent and accurate for investors.
-ESMA adopts corresponding guidelines and recommendations for the application and compliance with the SFDR.
+ESMA shall adopt guidelines and recommendations on the application of and compliance with SFDR.

 2.2.
-Consideration in the context of the investment decisions of the DCP Fund with its underlying sub-funds DCP - Hybrid Income and DCP - Equity Income
+Consideration as part of the investment decisions of the DCP fund with its underlying sub-funds DCP – Hybrid Income and DCP – Equity Income

 2.2.1.
 DCP – Hybrid Income

-The sub-fund DCP - Hybrid Income is designed as a sustainable bond fund that invests primarily in subordinated bonds.
-This means that the sub-fund invests, among other things, in bonds issued globally by non-governmental issuers, with a focus on European issuers and aiming for broad industry diversification.
+The DCP – Hybrid Income sub-fund is designed as a sustainable bond fund that invests primarily in subordinated bonds.
+This means that the sub-fund invests in bonds issued by non-government issuers worldwide, with a focus on European issuers and a broad sector diversification.
 The sub-fund focuses on subordinated bonds from issuers with strong balance sheets, the sustainability of which is taken into account when making investment decisions.
 When assessing sustainability risks, the fund management follows a standards-based upstream ESG exclusion process.
 Issuers that violate the UN Global Compact criteria are excluded.
-Additionally, the fund management considers the ESG ratings from rating agencies and applies further strict exclusion criteria anchored in the investment policy.
-The investment objective of the sub-fund is to generate a higher lang-term return than what would be expected from a purely senior bond portfolio.
-The sub-fund is particularly suitable for investors who focus on sustainable investments, seek a high-yield addition to their bond portfolio, and are willing to bear the associated risks.
+In addition, the fund management takes into account the ESG rating of rating agencies and applies other hard exclusion criteria that are anchored in the investment policy.
+The investment objective of the sub-fund is to generate a higher return over the long term than can be expected from a pure first-class bond portfolio.
+The sub-fund is particularly suitable for investors who focus on sustainable investments, are looking for a high-yield addition to their bond portfolio and are prepared to bear the corresponding risks.

-More information on the strategy and allocation process of DCP - Hybrid Income can be found here:
+You can find out more about the strategy and allocation process of DCP – Hybrid Income here:

 https://www.dcp-am.ch/fonds/1-dcp-hybrid-income-fund